MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/admin-shopify-connector.md

 * Deactivate **Automatically archive the order** in the **Order Processing** section of the [**Checkout**](https://www.shopify.com/admin/settings/checkout) settings in your **Shopify admin**.
 * Consider selecting the *Accounts are optional* option in the **Customer accounts** section of the checkout settings.
 * Consider selecting the *Company name - Optional* option in the **Customer information** section of the checkout settings.
-* Enable the **Show tipping options at checkout** option in the **Tipping** section of the checkout settings, if you plan to demonstrate [Tipping scenario](TBD).
+* Enable the **Show tipping options at checkout** option in the **Tipping** section of the checkout settings. <!-- if you plan to demonstrate [Tipping scenario](TBD). -->
 * Activate test payments.
 You have two options.
 Start by navigating to [**Payments**](https://www.shopify.com/admin/settings/payments) settings:
   1. *(for testing) Bogus Gateway*.
 For more information, see [Activate Bogus Gateway for testing](https://help.shopify.com/en/manual/checkout-settings/test-orders#place-a-test-order-by-simulating-a-transaction).
   2. *Shopify payments* in test mode.
 For more information, see [Testing Shopify Payments](https://help.shopify.com/en/manual/payments/shopify-payments/testing-shopify-payments).

 * For trial stores, select plan in the [**Plan**](https://www.shopify.com/admin/settings/plan) settings.